BradleyCodeU/bradleycodeu.github.io/_gdad/js/JsTwelveButtons/instructions.md

 ---
 Read this tutorial about the CSS [display](https://www.w3schools.com/css/css_display_visibility.asp) property.

-  - You MUST create one html element (image, paragraph, heading, etc) that is NOT displayed when the page loads, but IS displayed when a [button](https://www.w3schools.com/tags/tag_button.asp) is pressed.
+  - You MUST create one html element (an image, a button, etc) that is NOT displayed when the page loads, but IS displayed when a [button](https://www.w3schools.com/tags/tag_button.asp) is pressed.

   - Create a heading at the top of the page that says something like...
 "Find the button that makes the background RED"